Calculate Your Leaving UK Tax Back Easily

 What do I need to use the UK tax back calculator?

-It’s really important to know what else you can claim tax back for because you could be owed more than you think.
+It’s really important to know what else you can claim tax back for.
+You could be owed more than you think but HMRC expects you to submit a claim to access your refund.

 You can make a claim for the following at the same time as making a leaving the UK tax refund claim: